LordOfCorners/lordofcorners.github.io/_posts/2016-05-29-long-and-foster.markdown

 excerpt: Long & Foster, the nation's largest privately owned real estate company, was in need of a major redesign for their site.
 My primary role in this project was in building out prototypes.
 ---

 [Long & Foster](http://www.longandfoster.com/), the nation's largest privately owned real estate company, was in need of a major redesign for their site.
-This was a year-long project that I saw through from strategy and branding to launch.
+This was a year-long project, which I saw through from strategy and branding to launch.
 Because we were working as a small team, I had opportunities to do a lot outside of my typical job description, such as a content audit, but my primary role in this project was in building out prototypes.

 {% include image-row.html image4="portfolio/lf/houses.png" %}